-- Theoretical High Energy Physics, where the vision and mathematical framework for understanding and extending the knowledge of particles, forces, space-time, and the universe are developed; - Computational High Energy Physics, where the framework of simulation and computational techniques are developed for advancing the HEP mission; - Accelerator Science and Technology Research and Development, where the technologies and basic science needed to design, build, and operate the accelerator facilities essential for making new discoveries are developed; - Particle Detector Research and Development, where the technologies and basic science needed to design, build, and operate the detector facilities essential for making new discoveries are developed; and - Quantum Information Science for High Energy Physics, where novel capabilities for modeling, optimization, event classification, and improved measurements are developed by taking advantage of superposition, entanglement, and squeezed states.
+- Theoretical High Energy Physics, where the vision and mathematical framework for understanding and extending the knowledge of particles, forces, space-time, and the universe are developed; - Computational High Energy Physics, where the framework of simulation and computational techniques are developed for advancing the HEP mission; - Accelerator Science and Technology Research and Development, where the technologies and basic science needed to design, build, and operate the accelerator facilities essential for making new discoveries are developed; - Particle Detector Research and Development, where the technologies and basic science needed to design, build, and operate the detector facilities essential for making new discoveries are developed; and - Quantum Information Science (QIS), where novel capabilities for advancing HEP research using QIS techniques are supported along with the development of QIS, aligned to the SC initiative in QIS.

-The scientific objectives and priorities for the field recommended by the High Energy Physics Advisory Panel are detailed in the long-range plan available at: http://science.energy.gov/~/media/hep/pdf/files/pdfs/p5_report_06022008.pdf

-A thriving program in HEP theory and computation is essential for identifying new directions and opportunities for the field; moreover, the fields of experimental HEP and accelerator physics have always relied on inventing, developing, and adapting advanced technologies in order to enable new discoveries.
+The scientific objectives and priorities for the field recommended by the High Energy Physics Advisory Panel are detailed in the long-range plan available at: https://science.osti.gov/~/media/hep/pdf/files/pdfs/p5\report\06022008.pdf physics have always relied on inventing, developing, and adapting advanced technologies in order to enable new discoveries.
 In particular, HEP supports graduate training in priority areas that emphasize connections to current and future particle physics research facilities.
 These facilities give students the opportunities to work side-by-side with leading scientists on the latest research topics.
 With the adoption of many of the techniques and technologies used in HEP research by a wide range of scientific fields, the demand for skilled practitioners in many of these areas has grown significantly, while few universities have been able to maintain the infrastructure needed to provide practical, hands-on training.
 The SCGSR program supports students for extended residencies at HEP laboratories to receive this critical experience.